microsoft/onnxruntime-inference-examples/mobile/examples/super_resolution/android/README.md

 ## Overview

-This is an example application for [ONNX Runtime](https://github.com/microsoft/onnxruntime) on Android with [Ort-Extensions](https://github.com/microsoft/onnxruntime-extensions) support for pre/post processing.
+This is an basic Super Resolution example application for [ONNX Runtime](https://github.com/microsoft/onnxruntime) on Android with [Ort-Extensions](https://github.com/microsoft/onnxruntime-extensions) support for pre/post processing.
 The demo app accomplishes the task of recovering a high resolution (HR) image from its low resolution counterpart.

 The model used here is from source: [Pytorch Super Resolution](https://pytorch.org/tutorials/advanced/super_resolution_with_onnxruntime.html) and accomodated into [ONNX](https://github.com/onnx/onnx) version with pre/post processing support.